 Long-distance European trains usually have a restaurant car or trolley on board.
 But they vary hugely – from restaurant-style dining to a packet of crisps if you’re lucky – and on local trains there’s often nothing at all.
 So we usually packed a picnic to eat on board, to save buying food and to make sure we didn’t go hungry (or thirsty – there was usually a bottle of wine included too!).

-Most train stations have a small shop, but there’s usually a bigger supermarket nearby, so you can easily stock up on bread, cheese, ham and snacks.
-It’s useful to pack a basic picnic kit with a small cool bag, cutlery, corkscrew and plastic glasses.
-As we were self-catering we took some small Tupperware containers so we could use up any leftovers and make things like pasta salad – the containers stacked up together when empty so didn’t take much space.
+Most train stations have a small shop, but there’s usually a bigger supermarket nearby where you can stock up on bread, cheese, ham and snacks.
+If you have space it’s useful to pack a basic picnic kit with a small cool bag, cutlery, corkscrew and plastic glasses.
+As we were self-catering we also took some small Tupperware containers so we could use up any leftovers and make things like pasta salad – the containers stacked up together when they were empty so didn’t take up much space.
 The cool bag also comes in useful if you want to transport things like cheese or chocolate home with you.

 So those are my top European rail trip tips – have you done a train trip around Europe and do you have any tips for trip-planning or money-saving?